betaglot/plantabeta/docs/reference/Eco/Density/Plot.md

 ## See also:

 Links to other related EcoElements.
-Related because they are the same EcoType or because they are performed at the same time or within the same sequence.
+Related because they are the same EcoType or because they are performed at the same time or within the same Phrase.

 - [Link]()
 - [Link]()